Sue Frontier Communications in Small Claims Court

 Can I sue Frontier Communications for a broadband surcharge?

 With DoNotPay, suing Frontier Communications for the broadband surcharge is easy.
-All you have to do to start the process is to download the iOS app or use the web version, and DoNotPay will help you through the process!
+All you have to do to start the process is to visit the website, and DoNotPay will help you through the process!

 Are you suing Frontier Communications for refusing to refund?
 Is it possible?